SMS Lützow: Opening actions

 At 17:03, the rearmost British battlecruiser, Indefatigable, was struck by several shells from her opponent, Von der Tann.
 The forward ammunition magazines were penetrated and set on fire; the resulting explosion tore the ship apart.
 Shortly thereafter, Lützow scored several more hits on Lion, though without serious damage being done.
 Lützow's gunnery officer, Günther Paschen, later regretted the decision to fire SAP shells, believing that had Lützow fired AP rounds, she would have destroyed Lion during this action.
-In the course of the first nineteen minutes of the battle, Lützow had fired thirty-one salvos at Lion, scoring six hits, forcing the latter to shear out of line temporarily.
+In the course of the first nineteen minutes of the battle, Lützow had fired thirty-one salvos at Lion, scoring six hits, forcing the latter to sheer out of line temporarily.
 From 17:10 to 17:16, Lützow resumed firing at Lion, but in the haze, her gunners believed they were engaging Princess Royal.
 During this period, Princess Royal opened fire on Lützow and scored two hits, the first of which exploded between the forward turrets and the second struck the belt.
 At 17:24, Lützow again opened fire at Lion and scored three more hits in the span of thirty seconds.

 In an attempt to regroup his ships, Admiral Beatty sought to turn his ships away by 2 degrees while the Queen Elizabeth-class battleships of the 5th Battle Squadron arrived on the scene and provided covering fire.
 As the British battlecruisers began to turn away, Seydlitz and Derfflinger were able to concentrate their fire on Queen Mary.
 Witnesses reported at least five shells from two salvos hit the ship, which caused an intense explosion that ripped the Queen Mary in half.
 Shortly after the destruction of Queen Mary, both British and German destroyers attempted to make torpedo attacks on the opposing lines.
 The British destroyers Nestor and Nicator each fired two torpedoes at Lützow, though all four missed.
 At 17:34, Lützow launched a torpedo at the battlecruiser Tiger without success.
 Lützow scored another hit on Lion at 17:57, followed by three more hits, one of which started a fire in the aft secondary battery.

 The leading ships of the German battle fleet had by 18:00 come within effective range of the British ships, and had begun trading shots with the British battlecruisers and Queen Elizabeth-class battleships.
 At 18:13, a 15 in shell from one of the Queen Elizabeths struck Lützow; two more hits came at 18:25 and 18:30.
 The ship was hit again at 18:45, probably by Princess Royal.
 The ship continued to engage the British battlecruisers as they steamed north toward the Grand Fleet, but had no success during this period.
 Later, at 19:05, she scored one hit on Lion.
-During the engagements between the combined German fleet and the British 1st Battlecruiser and 5th Battle Squadrons, Lützow had both of her wireless transmitters damaged; after that point, the only method of communication between ships was via searchlight.
+During the engagements between the combined German fleet and the British 1st Battlecruiser and 5th Battle Squadrons, Lützow had both of her wireless transmitters damaged; after that point, the only method of communication between ships was via signal lamp.